 - Position key terms in your header text (which is also used in the title tag), introductory text, headers, and in the body of content.

 - Spell out office names and technology-related terms.
-If you want to use acronyms or abbreviations, be sure to define them.
-Use full terms and acronyms or abbreviations equally in your content.
+If you want to use acronyms or abbreviations, be sure to define them, and avoid using them in headlines.

 Websites in the Energy.gov Drupal CMS are required to create summary text for the Energy.gov search engine.

 For each page, create a unique, meaningful description of page content in the CMS summary text field that is no longer than 150 characters.
-If the first sentence on the page describes the page content and contains 150 characters, use that in the CMS summary text field.
+If the first sentence on the page describes the page content and contains no more than 150 characters, use that in the CMS summary text field.

 The Energy.gov search engine displays 150 characters from the CMS summary text field in search results.
 Commercial search engines such as Google, Bing, and Yahoo may also display the meta description from the CMS summary text field in search results.